react-querybuilder/react-querybuilder/website/docs/migrate.md

 | `translations.lockRuleDisabled.label`  | `<Lock />`        |
 | `translations.shiftActionDown.label`   | `<ShiftDown />`   |
 | `translations.shiftActionUp.label`     | `<ShiftUp />`     |

-## Hooks

-- The `useQueryBuilder` hook has been split into `useQueryBuilderSetup` and `useQueryBuilderSchema`. `useQueryBuilderSchema` must be called from a child component of one that calls `useQueryBuilderSetup`.
-For example usage, see the [`QueryBuilder` source code](https://github.com/react-querybuilder/react-querybuilder/blob/main/packages/react-querybuilder/src/components/QueryBuilder.tsx).
-- The `useStopEventPropagation` hook, called from the default `Rule` and `RuleGroup` components, now takes a single function as its parameter instead of an object map of functions.
-It must be run for each wrapped function individually.

 <!-- TODO: Use the commented line once v7 docs have been versioned -->